MP-15/HR-System/README.md

-# Human Activity Recognition using Smart watch data analysis
+# Human Activity Recognition using Smartwatch data analysis
 Under this project student can recognize the human activities based on the dataset (available online & Manual) and classify them.
 Further, based on this classification, suggestions can be shared to the user to improve the lifestyle for better health.